MrRob100/translate-po/README.md

 python translate.py /path/to/project/locale/en_US/locale.po
 ```

-Add a specific key & translated value to all .po files
+Add a specific key & translated value to all .po files.
+If a key already exists it will get overwritten.

 ```bash
 python add_key.py /path/to/project/locale/en_US/locale.po